Dana94/2019-website/blog/2020-07-17-replacing-redux-with-context-api.md

 If using a class component, use `contextType` to access the context file data and call `this.context` to get the values.

-I created an example class component that just prints a message stating the current number of colors added to the list.
+I created a class component that just prints a message stating the current number of colors added to the list.

 ```js
 import React, { Component } from 'react';